 Interstate 55 parallels the Mississippi River for much of its length.
 The route originates at Interstate 10 outside the city of La Place, located west of New Orleans in the Delta region.
 The freeway runs northward along an isthmus between Lakes Maurepas and Pontchartrain between LaPlace and Ponchatola.
 This section of Interstate 55 is elevated.
-Meeting I-12 at Hammond, I-55 transitions into a forested freeway to McComb and Brookhaven in southern Mississippi.
+Beyond I-12 at Hammond, I-55 traverses timberland en route to McComb and Brookhaven in southern Mississippi.

-Reaching the capital city of Jackson, Interstate 55 briefly joins Interstate 20 to turn east across the Pearl River.
-The freeway resumes a northward heading east of Downtown to Ridgeland, Madison and the north Jackson suburbs.
+Reaching the capital city of Jackson, I-55 dog legs east alongside Interstate 20 across the Pearl River.
+I-55 resumes a northward heading east of Downtown to Ridgeland, Madison and the north Jackson suburbs.
 Again a rural freeway, I-55 continues to Grenada, Senatobia, Hernando and the southern periphery of the Memphis metropolitan area.

 Interstate 40 combines with I-55 for two miles at West Memphis.
 The two trucking corridors partition with I-55 turning north to Marion and Blytheville and the Missouri state line.
-Remaining rural, Interstate 55 progresses northward to Hayti (I-155), New Madrid, and Sikeston (I-57).
+Remaining rural, Interstate 55 progresses northward to I-155 at Hayti, New Madrid, and I-57 near Sikeston.
 Some through traffic bound for Chicago diverts via Interstate 57 while I-55 stays west of the Mississippi to St. Louis.

 Beyond Cape Girardeau, Jackson and Festus, all served by Interstate 55 business loops, travelers along I-55 enter the St. Louis suburbs to Mehlville and the exchange with I-270 and I-255.
 These routes double as bypasses and commuter routes while I-55 stays north into Downtown St. Louis.